 Troubleshooting SSO can be difficult, so understanding how it works and where in the flow things are breaking can be hugely beneficial in debugging:

-- Misconfigurations are typically the root cause and is the first thing you should check when dealing with SSO issues.
+- Misconfigurations are typically the root cause and are the first thing you should check when dealing with SSO issues.

 - Capturing the network requests/responses using the browser’s developer tools can also help pinpoint where in the SSO flow things are breaking.